-Onondaga County currently has a population of approximately 467,000, with 183,000 occupied households1.
-Since the recycling program's implementation in 1990, more than 12 million tons of residential, commercial and institutional materials have been diverted to recycling.
-The program's efforts have been recognized with numerous state and national awards, including the 2011 American Forestry and Paper Association's Community Award, Keep America Beautiful's National Litter Prevention, as well as Waste Reduction and Recycling Award, and the US Composting Council's Composting Program of the Year Award (2010).
+Onondaga County currently has a population of approximately 468,000, with 185,000 occupied households.
+Since the recycling program's implementation in 1990, more than 13.5 million tons of residential, commercial and institutional materials have been diverted to recycling.
+The program's efforts have been recognized with numerous state and national awards, including the 2011 NYSDEC Environmental Excellence Award for Food Waste Composting Program, as well as 2011 Waste & Recycling News, Green City Finalist Award, Outstanding Residential Recycling.